Reimanel/Reimanel/README.md

 ## My name is Marlon Romanelli and my nickname is "Reimanel"!

 - 🔭 I’m currently working on [Explana](http://explana.org "Explana")
-- 🌱 I’m currently learning Git, HTML5, CSS, Javascript and BI.
+- 🌱 I’m currently learning Git/GitHub, HTML5, CSS, Javascript and BI.
 - 📫 How to reach me: @MarlonRomanelli
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm also an artist, I'm an actor and I love singing!